Exploring the Current Practices in Research Assessment within Indian Academia

 1. Workshop cum panel discussion with national funding agencies: A one-day workshop-cum-panel discussion in hybrid mode was organized in collaboration with the Department of Science and Technology (DST), Government of India, to deliberate on the research assessment practices used by India’s national funding agencies.
 Participants were scientific administrators from the Department of Science and Technology, Department of Biotechnology (DBT), Council of Scientific & Industrial Research (CSIR), Science and Engineering Research Board (SERB) and the Indian Council of Medical Research (ICMR).
 SCOPE Framework was used to understand the current practices and their strengths and weaknesses.
 The findings emphasized the need for an India-centric research evaluation framework that integrates the disciplinary contexts.
 More details of the event can be found here.

 2. Workshop on Assessment Practices in Indian Research Ecosystem: A two-day joint workshop was organized by the DST-CPR, IISc and the Indian National Young Academy of Sciences (INYAS) with INYAS members and alumni as participants.
 The participants deliberated on the strengths and weaknesses of the current research assessment practices in India.
-The discussions and recommendations of the worksop can be accessed here.
+The discussions and recommendations of the workshop can be accessed here.

 3. Personal interviews were conducted with representatives from research institutions, academia, and funding agencies.
 The respondents ranged from early career researchers to senior professors who are also members of various research evaluation committees and scientific administrators of Indian funding agencies (DST & DBT).
 The purpose of these interviews were – (a) to understand research assessment practices in various institutions and funding agencies within the Indian research ecosystem and their strengths and weaknesses, and (b) to understand the perspective of researchers at different levels of their careers on how responsible the current research assessment practices are.